prokoudine/ardour-tutorial/content/recording/recording-midi/index.en.md

 with either velocity, channel, or octave settings and will use whatever you send from the keyboard.

-Let's try to use it.
+Let's try to use it and create a simple bass line that we can later use in the project.

 1. Create a new track, select Surge XT as a virtual instrument.